PMI Eric Jenett Project Management Excellence Award

-The PMI Eric Jenett Project Management Award of Excellence recognizes and honors an individual who has made an outstanding contribution(s) to the project management profession or its practice through leadership, technical project management, and strategic and business management acumen.
+The PMI Eric Jenett Project Management Excellence Award recognizes and honors an individual who has made an outstanding contributions to the project management profession or its practice through leadership, technical project management, and strategic and business management acumen.

 Mr. Jenett is PMI’s third member and first Project Management Professional (PMP®).
 A PMI Fellow, Mr. Jenett was PMI’s President in 1971, Chairman in 1972 and Secretary from 1975 to 1976.
 A founding member of the PMI Houston Chapter, Mr. Jenett was honored by PMI in 1975 with a Distinguished Contribution Award and a Tribute to Lifetime Achievement in 2010.
 He has presented at numerous PMI Seminars & Symposiums, served on a number of panels, and published a variety of articles in the Project Management Quarterly, later to become the Project Management Journal®, and in a number of other technical publications.
 He has written and lectured on technical and project management topics and has over 40 publications and presentations to his credit.

-- The nominee does not require PMI affiliation.
+- The nominee does not require PMI affiliation or membership.

 - The nominee may work in any field i.e., business, government, nonprofit, academia, research, consulting, training, etc.

 - The nominee must be nominated by at least three and not more than five individuals, one of whom must be the Lead Nominator